 - The project activity not undertaken as a CDM project activity. - The construction of a cogeneration plant, fired with the same type and quantity of biomass residues, but with a power generation efficiency which is common practice in the sector.
 This means the installation of less efficient boilers and turbines.
-This plant would not have enough capacity for generating energy in order to cover its own needs and should import a part of energy from the grid.
+The plant would not have enough capacity for generating energy in order to cover the power needs of the industrial process and should import a part of energy from the grid.
 As said before, in this case the difference between the power generated by the project plant and the less efficient plant would be generated by other facilities that are connected to the grid and are not under control of the project participants.